Supine Spinal Twist Yoga Pose I

 Quiets the mind

-Recent or ongoing injury of knees, hips, or back.
+Recent or chronic injury to the knees, hips or back.

 Photo poses in different angles